-Our final design of the needle guide incorporates a handheld design to achieve perpendicular puncture during localization.
+Our final design of the needle guide incorporates a handheld design to achieve perpendicular, accura puncture during localization.
 This is enacted by the use of two flanges which use reference points on the fenestrated compression plate to rest on.
 The needle is inserted through a tubular chamber in the center of the guide, between the flanges.
 This chamber is prefaced with a large countersink to provide both an easy aiming experience for the physician and a maximal insertion depth without reducing mechanical stability.
 At the bottom of this chamber, there is a cone which comes down to the point where the needle exits the chamber.
 This allows for easy and ergonomic aiming of the mark on the patient.
 On either side of the insertion chamber, two large holes exist for the user to place their fingers into.
 This, alongside the hinge, will allow for single-handed use, which allows for easy integration into the current procedure.
 The pin hinge was incorporated to prevent out-of-plane rotation, providing additional stability.
 Finally, the edges of the guide are rounded to provide a smooth finish for comfortable use.
 The prototype was 3D printed with Grey Pro SLA resin for easy hinge rotation while ensuring strength.
-For mass production, injection molding will be used, and the needle guide will be sterilized using Ethylene Oxide and/or Hydrogen Peroxide [21].
+For clinical implementation, Dental SG resin, which is autoclavable and Class 1 biocompatible, will be used [23].
 This device has been designed to be completely mechanical and disposable to provide ease of integration in the clinics and provide physicians with the option to not use it for highly unique or intricate patients.